3155 East 10th Street,

 8 people favorited this theater

-Built in 1927 under the auspices of Carl Laemmle Jr. of Universal Pictures Corporation and its movie theater division, Universal Chain Theatrical Enterprises Inc., and designed in Spanish Mission Revival style by architect and firm Henry Ziegler Dietz, the Rivoli Theatre was a modest 1,500-seat cinema venue on Indianapolis' east side.
+Built in 1927 under the auspices of Carl Laemmle Jr. of Universal Pictures Corporation and its movie theatre division, Universal Chain Theatrical Enterprises Inc., and designed in Spanish Mission Revival style by architect and firm Henry Ziegler Dietz, the Rivoli Theatre was a modest 1,500-seat cinema venue on Indianapolis' east side.
+It opened September 15, 1927.
+It was equipped with a Robert Morton 2 manual organ.

-The Rivoli Teatre still boasts the largest theater stage in all Indianapolis.
+The Rivoli Theatre still boasts the largest theatre stage in all Indianapolis.
 It was also host to live music concerts in the 1970’s and 1980’s, and closed down in 1992, having been dormant for ten years.

 The theater has been reputed to be haunted for many years.